 Please note: “Change in Policy Terms” means the modification, addition, or deletion of any term, coverage, duty, or condition from the previous policy.
 The correction of typographical or scrivener’s errors or the application of mandated legislative changes is not a change in policy terms.

 The intent of this law is to allow an insurer to make a change in policy terms without nonrenewing policyholders they wish to continue insuring.
-Also to alleviate concern and confusion to the policyholder caused by the required policy nonrenewal if the insurer intends to renew the insurance policy, but the new policy contains a change in policy terms and to encourage policyholders to discuss their coverage with their insurance agents.
+In addition, it alleviates concern and confusion to the policyholder caused by the required policy nonrenewal if the insurer intends to renew the insurance policy, but the new policy contains a change in policy terms and encourages policyholders to discuss their coverage with their insurance agents.

 Underwriting guidelines vary between insurers.
 However, below are a few of the most common things an insurer reviews when determining whether to insure a new property or how much to charge.
 They also use this same underwriting to determine whether or not to offer a renewal policy.